Computation

 * Proponents: In the 1940s, computer pioneer Konrad Zuse began to speculate that the universe might be nothing but a giant computer continually executing formal rules to compute its own evolution; J A Wheeler ("It from Bit"), S Lloyd, S Wolfram.

-* Objections: (1) Computers are too limited – not true, see Turing machine; (2) Computations are irreversible – not really, reversible ones are theoretically possible; (3) Computers cannot simulate consciousness – can't they?
+* Objections: (1) Computers are too limited – not true, see the Turing machine; (2) Computations are irreversible – not really, reversible ones are theoretically possible; (3) Computers cannot simulate consciousness – can't they?

 * Estimates: Since time began, the Universe can have performed up to 10120 operations, and it can store 1090 bits of information, or 10120 counting gravitational degrees of freedom.